izagawd/stable_gen_map/README.md

   A stable generational map storing `T` inline.
 This is generally what you would want

 - `StablePagedGenMap<K, T, const SLOTS_NUM_PER_PAGE: usize>`
   Same semantics as `StableGenMap`, but uses multiple slots in a page.
-Use this variant when you want to pre-allocate pages of slots so that inserting new elements usually doesn’t need a heap allocation, even when no slots have been freed by remove yet.
+Use this variant when you want to pre-allocate slots so that inserting new elements usually doesn’t need a heap allocation, even when no slots have been freed by ```remove``` yet.

 - `StableDerefGenMap<K, Derefable>`
   A stable generational map where each element is a **smart pointer** that